CINCINNATI – The community came through for a Cincinnati family in need.

 After WCPO told the story of the Harris family July 30, viewers and readers wanted to help.

 Both Cristal and Jason Harris lost their jobs in 2012 within a few months of each other.
 They have been struggling financially ever since – even though Jason Harris got a new job in January.

 On July 31, the Harrises were evicted from their Kennedy Heights apartments.
 They owed $2,222 for two months back rent and late fees.
 Their landlord said if they could come up with that money – plus $595 to cover rent for August – by Aug.
 6, they could stay.

 In what Cristal Harris calls a "miracle," the family has received enough help to pay what they owed and rental payments for the next several months.

 "There are no words," Cristal Harris said.
 "I am humbled.
 I am honored at the generosity of people.
 I feel awesome."

-The page surpassed that goal and just kept going.
+The page surpassed that goal over the weekend and just kept going.
 McMullen said he didn't know what to expect when he started the fundraiser or whether it would appeal to people.

 "It is pretty cool," he said.